 How Do Amazon Sponsored Products Work?

 Just like Google Adwords, Amazon’s Sponsored Products also work through keyword-based targeting.
-Amazon uses different Amazon Sponsored Products strategy and requirements than Adwords to run Sponsored Ads.
+Amazon uses a different Amazon Sponsored Products strategy and requirements than Adwords to run Sponsored Ads.

 However, Amazon itself finds the keywords automatically, or you can also provide your suitable keywords if you want.